MyoThuraZaw/meterbill/README.md

 # meterbill
-New Electric charges according to Notice 7/2019
+New Electricity charges according to Notice 7/2019